-Yet it was an incident that occurred 15 years ago, in Damon’s first regular-season series against St. Louis, that may be what many Cardinals fans will most remember about him.
+Yet it was an incident that occurred in 1997, in Damon’s first regular-season series against St. Louis, that may be what many Cardinals fans will most remember about him.

-Damon, 38, was released this month by the Indians, two months after his two-run home run off reliever Maikel Cleto helped Cleveland to a 6-2 victory at St. Louis on June 8, 2012.
+Damon, 38, was released in August 2012 by the Indians, two months after his two-run home run off reliever Maikel Cleto helped Cleveland to a 6-2 victory at St. Louis on June 8, 2012.
 A left-handed batter with more than 2,700 big-league hits, Damon may be facing the end of his major-league playing career.

 He excelled against the Cardinals, batting .330 (31-for-94) with 18 runs in 23 regular-season games.
 Damon also hit .286 (6-for-21) against them in the 2004 World Series.

 From the start, he was a fiery combatant when facing St. Louis.
 In August 1997, the Cardinals played the Royals in the regular season for the first time.
 The Cardinals won the opener of the three-game weekend series at Kansas City.